-Design constraints define the requirements that must be met by the compilation flow in order for the design to be functional in hardware.
-For more complex designs, they also define guidance for the tools to help with convergence and closure.
+Design constraints define the requirements that must be met by the compilation flow for the design to be functional in hardware.
+For complex designs, constraints also define guidance for the tools to help with convergence and closure.
 Not all constraints are used by all steps in the compilation flow.
 For example, physical constraints are used only during the implementation steps: optimization, placement, and routing.